 Here is the basic way it works.
 You upload your GPS tracks as GPX "traces".
 Then you have to trace trace your tracks so to speak and give them attributes like a name and type of surface etc. The process of tracing is called "digitizing" by map makers.
 Latter you or anyone else can edit those lines or attributes.

 Here are some pointers to help with the process.
 The GPS files have to be gpx files with time stamps.
+Many or most modern GPS units will save the time information when you save a track but not all.
 You can tell if the gpx file has time stamps by opening it in a basic text editor like notepad.
 This means for a lot of units you can't save the track because when you do it strips out the time information.
 So in order to get the GPS file with time stamps for some units you have to use the active log before you save it.
 With the MapSource Garmin software you connect to your GPS unit and download the tracks.
 The active track should be there.
 Delete the tracks you don't want from MapSource clean up your active log of any errant looking segments and export this track out as a GPX file with an appropriate name.
 A GPX file is the standard exchange format recognized by almost everybody.